Red Sox broadcasters think this year’s team could surprise you

 A big question mark is the health of longtime ace left-hander Chris Sale, who has thrown just 48 1/3 innings over the previous two seasons due to injuries.
 He has had a good spring training and will pitch after Kluber in the season-opening series against Baltimore beginning Thursday.

-“They will score enough runs as they always do,” predicted O’Brien.
+“They will score enough runs as they always do,” O’Brien predicted.
 “But they’re going to need one or two guys to pop, to have good years [offensively] like [former Red Sox first-baseman] Mike Napoli did when Big Papi [Hall of Fame designated hitter David Ortiz] was in the lineup.”

 “Can Sale stay healthy?
 Can Yoshida be the star he was in the World Baseball Classic?
 Can the Red Sox find someone to protect Rafael Devers in the lineup?
-Can [injury-plagued] Christian Arroyo play second base every day?” posed O’Brien.
+Can [injury-plagued] Christian Arroyo play second base every day?”
+O’Brien posed.
 “There is a lot of talent on this team.”

 Castiglione and O’Brien agreed the bullpen is much improved and that the newcomers are classy people with leadership qualities and have made a positive impact in the clubhouse.